Waziup/learning-center-content/content/en/resources/Gateways/WaziGate/user_manual.md

 If you device sketch is running, you should already see the value there!
 Congratulations!

 Let's now open the [Cloud dashboard](http://dashboard.waziup.io) and look for you device.
-In the "Devices" menu entry, search for you device using the filters.
+In the "Devices" menu entry, Select your gateway then select the device we created.
+You should see its there, with the sensor reading.

 ![Cloud Device](img/cloud_device.png)